 Cayo Largo del Sur: Getting to this paradise in the Islas de la Juventud was challenging, but worth it.
 To reach the island, you’ll need to take an Aerogaviota flight from Havana’s Playa Baracoa terminal, as there are no boat connections.
 Flights and excursions are only confirmed if enough seats are booked.

 You have two options: book in advance through an online operator or arrange everything in Havana.
-We chose the first option and booked with Cubatravel ahead of time.
+We chose the first option.
 However, once in Havana, we had to visit their office to confirm our booking.
 We were then told to call the day before departure to check if the flight was going ahead!

 Thankfully, the flight was on, but the uncertainty up until the last minute was a bit nerve-wracking.